finch1750/FT86-Database/Suspension/Beginner's Guide to Adjustable Suspension.md

 **Toe arms (rear):** Toe ares can either be eccentric like camber bolts or have a spherical bearings that adjust in the middle.
 The spericle options offer benfits such as being able to remove them without needing a new alignment as well as being less likely to slip, especially if a lock out kit is used.
 The trade off is more NVH as a result of sperical bearing.

+### Alignment

+Alignment settings are based on a lot of factors – driver style/skill, what can you adjust, springs rates, sway bars, tire grip, car use, etc. The best way to check you alignment is to watch tire wear and use a pyrometer to ensure the tires are heating evenly across the whole width.
+If they aren’t you are not using the whole tire and therefore not using them to their full ability and efficiency.
+Below are some general starting points to reference depending on the type of driving.

+**Camber:**  As you turn the car rolls causing weight to be placed on the outside edge of the inside tire.
+To combat this you need negative camber so that when you are turning and it matters most the whole tire is in contact with the ground evenly.
+In general more grip equals the need for more camber.
+You gain negative camber through lowering as well as under compression but most of the time this is not enough.
+Also, since we have a McPherson strut set-up this car naturally understeers and running more front camber than rear helps combat this as well as create better turn in.
+It should be noted that camber is dynamic and changes while driving so it is something that needs to be taken into account and discussed with a professional (i.e. your local performance alignment shop, CSG, RCE, etc).

+**Toe:** Toe affects different things front and rear.
+Front toe out helps with turn in but can sacrifice some stability at high speeds in a straight line.
+Rear toe in can help with straight line stability at speeds as well as under breaking since the tires are both fighting to center assisting against wandering.
+Toe increases tire wear more than camber and should be adjusted in low increments if you want to maintain good tire wear.
+It should be noted that toe is dynamic and changes while driving so it is something that needs to be taken into account and discussed with a professional (i.e. your local performance alignment shop, CSG, RCE, etc).

+**Caster:** coming soon

+***OEM Specs***
+Camber
+-0.8 to 0.8 front
+-2 to -0.5 rear

+Toe
+-0.12 to 0.12 front
+-0.04 to 0.2 rear

+Caster
+5.2 to 6.7 front

+***Spirited driving alignment baseline***
+Camber
+-2 to -2.5 front
+-1.5 to -2 rear

+Toe
+Zero all around

+*Note: Competitive auto-x and track alignments tend to run much more aggressive but is very tire and driver dependent so I have removed those settings.
+Especially since I do not have much experience in that realm.
+A pyrometer to ensure even temp across the tire is the only way to know if your track alignment is optimized*

+Final Thoughts:

+Even for a DD alignment is important.
+Factory specs are broad and most places only care that all the numbers are in the green and not what they actually are.
+Handling matters in emergency breaking situations so having something that is set correctly is important to everyone.
+Not to mention .2 toe in may not be great for tire wear with you -2 camber.

+Find a reputable alignment shop.
+Know what specs you are looking for and can achieve with your set-up.
+Make sure the shop can work with those settings and your parts.
+Check the alignment before its off the rack and always get a final printout when done.

 Useful threads regarding alignment and suspension:

 Alignment FAQ